Judeo-Shirazi

-Judeo-Shirazi is a variety of Fars.
+Judeo-Shirazi is a variety of the Fars language.
 Some Judeo-Shirazi speakers refer to the language as Jidi, though Jidi is normally a designation used by speakers of Judeo-Esfahani.
-It is spoken mostly by Persian Jews living in Shiraz and surrounding areas of the Fars province in Iran.
+It is spoken mostly by Persian Jews living in Shiraz and surrounding areas of the Fars province of Iran.

 History

 Judeo-Shirazi is descended from Medieval Shirazi.
-In 1900, there were an estimated 10,000 speakers of Judeo-Shirazi, but in 2023 that estimate has dwindled to less than 200.
-Like speakers of other Jewish-Iranian languages, many Judeo-Shirazi speakers immigrated to Israel or North America in the late 20th century.
+It is estimated that in 1900 there were an estimated 10,000 speakers of Judeo-Shirazi, dropping to less than 200 in 2023.
+Like speakers of other Jewish-Iranian languages, many Judeo-Shirazi speakers emigrated to Israel or North America in the late 20th century.
 Today, around 4,000 individuals of Shirazi descent are living in Brooklyn, New York.

-Unlike other Judeo-Iranian languages, Judeo-Shirazi has history of literature.
+Unlike other Judeo-Iranian languages, Judeo-Shirazi has a history of literature.